LIMS Validation: Step-by-Step Guide, Requirements & Validation Plan

 How long does LIMS validation typically take?

 The duration of LIMS validation varies depending on the complexity of the lab's processes and the system itself.
-It can take anywhere from two to twelve months.
+On average, validation of a LIMS system can take anywhere from two to twelve months, depending on documentation readiness, testing scope, and regulatory expectations.

 Can LabHQ assist with the validation process?